FFAR Awards Funds to Researchers at University of Wyoming to Develop Test for Brucellosis in Swine and Cattle

-The Foundation for Food and Agriculture Research, a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, awarded $149,000 to scientists at University of Wyoming (UW) to develop a faster, more accurate diagnostic test for detection of swine brucellosis, a costly disease affecting swine and cattle.
+The Foundation for Food & Agriculture Research, a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, awarded $149,000 to scientists at University of Wyoming (UW) to develop a faster, more accurate diagnostic test for detection of swine brucellosis, a costly disease affecting swine and cattle.
 Researchers at Texas A&M University will collaborate with UW scientists to collect samples from infected animals.
 The universities are matching the Foundation’s grant for a $299,000 total investment.

 Brucella suis, a strain of Brucellosis, is prevalent in feral swine, but can infect domestic swine and cattle where populations overlap.
 No gold standard test exists for accurately identifying B. suis in living animals.
 In addition, the disease is difficult to differentiate from Brucella abortus, a disease in cattle with strict international trade regulations.
 In Wyoming, a single outbreak of brucellosis in cattle can cost more than $250,000 in lost cattle and other damages.
 International trade is also affected when outbreaks occur, representing additional economic losses to producers.

 “By developing more accurate disease detection, the Foundation for Food & Agriculture Research hopes to remove uncertainty and further strengthen America’s hog and cattle industries,” said Dr. Sally Rockey, executive director of FFAR.

 An estimated 6 million feral swine live in 38 of 50 states in the U.S. For states dealing with this invasive species, it is important to mitigate diseases spread to livestock, such as B. suis.
 This project will develop a novel quantitative real-time test for B. suis in swine and cattle.